 GLUE2 introduces a notion of Slots in addition to the usual notion of sockets, CPUs, cores per CPU, and cores per node.
 The term Slot is used to denote a logical CPU visible to and allocable by the resource management system.
 They differentiate this from a core insofar as one may not be guaranteed exclusive access to the entire core.

-This optional complex element specifies the requested count of slots and its distribution for multi-slot jobs.
+This optional element specifies the requested count of slots and its distribution for multi-slot jobs.
 Multiplicity is zero or one.

 SlotsPerHost